pkdevpl/wp-calls-log/README.md

 # WP Calls Log

+## About

-This Wordpress plugin registers incoming phone calls from Android phone devices.
+Wordpress plugin that registers incoming phone calls from Android phone device.
+It uses [Tasker app for android](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm&hl=pl&gl=US) and WP REST API.

-It uses REST API to create secure endpoints and then receives POST requests from Android device with incoming call data.

-Android device should have [Tasker App](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm&hl=pl&gl=US) installed.
-You can also instead use any other App capable of detecting incoming phone calls and sending POST requests).

-You can download ready-to-use Tasker Profile configuration from `tasker` directory.
-Import it as a profile in your Tasker App and paste API key generated in Wordpress admin into Takser variables.
+## Installation

+Download plugin .zip file and install plugin in your wordpress admin.

+Go to `Urządzenia` page and click `Dodaj urządzenie` to add new device.

+Provide your unique name for the device and click `Opublikuj`.

+In the devices list screen, click `Pobierz profil Tasker` to download XML Tasker project for selected device.
+Save this file in device memory.

+On the device open Tasker app and look for `import XML` option.
+When prompted select XML file from memory and enable `Phone ringing` profile.

+Incoming phone calls on device will be now logged into your Wordpress admin in `Połączenia` tab.

 ## Use cases

-You can use this plugin to make your Wordpress website recognise incoming phone calls and match them to saved customer/users data.
-This can then be used to show recent customer orders or payment info without manually searching for customer in the database.
+You can use this plugin to make your Wordpress website recognise incoming phone calls and show saved customer/users data.
+It can be used to show recent customer orders or payment info without the need to manually search for customer in the database.
 It is also usefull to track stats on incoming phone calls.

+## iOS

-Unfortunately iOS does not support detection of incoming phone calls, which defeats purpose of this plugin.
+Unfortunately iOS does not expose caller ID on incoming phone calls and makes it impossible for this plugin to detect, who is calling.